Mindy Smith

-Melinda Leigh Smith (born June 1, 1972, Long Island, New York) is an American singer-songwriter.
+Melinda Leigh Smith (born June 1, 1972) is an American singer-songwriter.
 Her first record deal came after she sang a cover version of the song "Jolene" by Dolly Parton.

 Music career

 Smith was adopted at birth by a non-denominational Protestant minister and his wife, who was choir director at the church.
 She grew up on Long Island, New York.
 After her mother died of cancer in 1991, Smith attended Cincinnati Bible College for two years.

 Smith and her father moved to Knoxville, Tennessee, where she began listening to folk and bluegrass music, Alison Krauss, and the Cox Family.
 In 1998, she moved to Nashville to pursue a career in music.
 Two years later, she reached the finals of a contest at the Kerrville Folk Festival.
 This led to a contract with Big Yellow Dog Music.